Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Conclusion

 \section{Conclusion}

-In this paper, we consider the essential domain and information for precise, universal, robust and efficient infrared small target (IRST) detection.
+In this paper, we consider the essential domain and information for precise, robust, and efficient infrared small target (IRST) detection.
 We observe the targets from the temporal profile.
 We reveal some overlooked but essential temporal profile information, that is, the global temporal saliency of the target and the correlation information between target signal and other signals.
 We built the first prediction attribution tool, and validated the robustness of the temporal profile information (long-term temporal information) by applying it to IRST detection networks.
 Based on our research, we remodel the IRST detection task as a one-dimensional signal anomaly detection task and propose an efficient and effective IRST detection network, deep temporal probe network (DeepPro), in which the calculations (i.e., multiplication and addition) are only in the time dimension.
 Numerous experiments on widely-used benchmarks were conducted to confirm the effectiveness of our methods.
 It is exciting that our DeepPro outperforms the state-of-the-art methods especially on dim targets and in complex scenarios with extremely few parameters and extremely high processing efficiency.
 Through this work, we reveal the paramount importance of temporal profile information.

 \begin{IEEEbiography}[{ }]{Ruojing Li} received the B.E. degree in electronic engineering from the National University of Defense Technology (NUDT), Changsha, China, in 2020.
 She is currently working toward the Ph.D. degree in information and communication engineering from NUDT.
-Her research interests include infrared small target detection, particularly on multi-frame detection, deep learning. \end{IEEEbiography}
+Her research interests include infrared small target detection, particularly on multi-frame detection, deep learning.
+For more information, please visit \href{https://tinalrj.github.io/}{https://tinalrj.github.io/}. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Wei An} received the Ph.D. degree from the National University of Defense Technology (NUDT), Changsha, China, in 1999.
 She was a Senior Visiting Scholar with the University of Southampton, Southampton, U.K., in 2016.
 She is currently a Professor with the College of Electronic Science and Technology, NUDT.
 She has authored or co-authored over 100 journal and conference publications.
 Her current research interests include signal processing and image processing. \end{IEEEbiography}